thomas4019/expressa/README.md

     cd myapp
     npm init
     npm install expressa express

+Expressa requires Node.js 20 or newer.

+### Storage drivers

+Expressa's core is storage-agnostic, so you install the driver for the backend you actually use.
+JSON-file storage (the default) and in-memory storage need nothing extra.
+For the database backends, add the matching driver:

+    npm install pg         # for 'postgres' storage npm install mongodb    # for 'mongo' storage

+Both are declared as optional peer dependencies, so they are not installed automatically and you never carry a driver for a database you don't use.
+If a collection is configured for a backend whose driver is missing, expressa throws an error telling you which package to install.

 Create a file `app.js` with the following code (or just copy the middle 3 lines into your existing express app)